Greek Chickpea Salad

 - And these Quinoa and Roasted Broccoli Lunch Bowls are a delicious combination of flavors and textures.

-Tips for making this Meal Prep Greek Couscous Salad:
+Tips for Meal Prepping this Chickpea Salad:

 - You’ll start your couscous cooking first.
 Then you’ll need to let the couscous cool while you prep the rest of the salad ingredients.
 (You don’t want to add the other ingredients to hot couscous.)
 I usually cool my couscous in a large bowl, stirring it occasionally to help the heat escape.
 You can cool it more quickly by laying it out in a 9×13 baking dish.